rust-lang/book/nostarch/chapter06.md

 }
 ```

 `if let` takes a pattern and an expression separated by an `=`.
-It works
+It works just
-just like a `match`, where the expression is given to the `match` and the
+like a `match`, where the expression is given to the `match` and the pattern is
-pattern is its first arm.
+its first arm.

 Using `if let` means you have less to type, less indentation, and less
-boilerplate.
-However, we've lost the exhaustiveness checking that `match`
+boilerplate code.
+However, we’ve lost the exhaustive checking that `match`
 enforces.
-Choosing between `match` and `if let` depends on what you're doing in
+Choosing between `match` and `if let` depends on what you’re doing in
-your particular case, and if gaining conciseness is an appropriate tradeoff for
+your particular situation and if gaining conciseness is an appropriate
-losing exhaustiveness checking.
+trade-off for losing exhaustive checking.

 In other words, you can think of `if let` as syntax sugar for a `match` that
 runs code when the value matches one pattern and then ignores all other values.

-We can include an `else` that goes with an `if let`.
-The block of code that
+We can include an `else` with an `if let`.
+The block of code that goes with the
-goes with the `else` is the same as the block of code that would go with the
+`else` is the same as the block of code that would go with the `_` case in the
-`_` case in the `match` expression that is equivalent to the `if let` and
+`match` expression that is equivalent to the `if let` and `else`.
+Recall the
-`else`.
-Recall the `Coin` enum definition in Listing 6-3, where the `Quarter`
+`Coin` enum definition in Listing 6-4, where the `Quarter` variant also held a
-variant also held a `UsState` value.
-If we wanted to count all non-quarter
+`UsState` value.
+If we wanted to count all non-quarter coins we see while also
-coins we see while also announcing the state of the quarters, we could do that
+announcing the state of the quarters, we could do that with a `match`
-with a `match` expression like this:
+expression like this:

 ```rust
 let mut count = 0;